Tellusant/docs/articles-posts/world-cup.md

 <img  src="https://canback.net/docs/articles-posts/assets/images/s.canback-tellusant-world-cup-performance.svg" width="450" alt="S.Canback-Tellusant - World Cup performance">
 </p>

-This post is about Zipf primarily to illutrate its usefulness.
-We applied it to a popular topic to stimulate readership.
+This post is primarily about illustrating Zipf's usefulness.
+We applied it to a popular topic to make it more enjoyable.

+---
+¹ Zipf is the discrete form of the continuous Pareto distribution.